conan-io/conan-extensions/extensions/commands/art/readme_build_info.md

   --project PROJECT    Project key for the Build Info in Artifactory --server SERVER      Server name of the Artifactory to get the build info from.
   --url URL            Artifactory url, like: https://<address>/artifactory.
-  --user USER          User name for the Artifactory repository.
+  --user USER          User name for the Artifactory server.
-  --password PASSWORD  Password for the Artifactory repository.
+  --password PASSWORD  Password for the Artifactory server.
   --dependencies       Whether to copy the build's dependencies or not.
 Default: false.
   --comment COMMENT    An optional comment describing the reason for promotion.
 Default: ''
 ```